skni-kod/StudentCenterFrontend/CONTRIBUTING.md

   - when naming JavaScript / TypeScript functions.
   - when naming JavaScript / TypeScript object keys.
   - when naming **local** JavaScript / TypeScript constants and variables.
+  - when naming React hooks and files that contain them.

 - Use `CONSTANT_CASE` / `MACRO_CASE` / `SCREAMING_SNAKE_CASE` / `UPPER_CASE`: